-The You Be The Chemist Challenge® is an interactive academic contest that encourages students in grades 5-8 students to explore chemistry concepts and their real-world applications.
+The You Be The Chemist Challenge® is an interactive academic contest that encourages students in grades 5-8 to explore chemistry concepts and their real-world applications.
 The Challenge provides a unique opportunity for a variety of individuals and organizations—including schools, members of the chemical industry, educators, and other community partners—to come together and show their support for STEM education.

 How does it work?

 The Challenge is an individual competition that starts at the school level and continues with Local, State, and National Challenge competitions.
 CEF relies on volunteers–our Challenge Organizers–to coordinate school participation and plan the Local & State Challenge competitions.

 The Challenge begins with students completing the Challenge Qualifier, a multiple choice test provided by CEF and administered by educators and/or Organizers.
 Based on student participation in a Local Challenge site and/or state, a select number of students will advance to the next level of competition.
 (See above chart.)

 Local and State Challenge competitions operate in a quiz bowl format with several rounds of multiple choice questions.
 Questions are displayed to both the participants and audience on a screen, then students use electronic response devices to indicate their answers.
 The students who score the highest will move on to the next level of competition (as noted in the chart above).
 The top participant from each state then advanced to compete in the National Challenge in June!